mpg-age-bioinformatics/shiny-tsne/README.md

 ```
 User/Password: `mpiage/bioinf`

-The RStudio server will now be accessible over http://localhost:8787.
+The RStudio server will now be accessible over http://localhost:8787 and the shiny repo available in `/srv/shiny-server/`.

 For stopping the server use:
 ```